 Withdrawal of social security contribution

-However, where a person is not covered by SSA, he may withdraw the PF balance on retirement from service in the company at any time after 58 years of age or is faced with certain contingencies (death/ specified illnesses/ incapacitation).
+However, in case a person is not covered under SSA, he may withdraw the PF balance on retirement from service in the company at any time after 58 years of age or is faced with certain contingencies (death/ specified illnesses/ incapacitation).

 Are there any gift, wealth, estate, and/or inheritance taxes1 in India?

 There is no estate tax levied in India.

 Further, Wealth tax is applicable up to the tax year 2014-15 as the same has been abolished from tax year 2015-16 onwards.